humansensinglab/PATMAT/README.md

-# PATMAT Person Aware Tuning of MAsk Aware Transformer for FAce Inpainting    (ICCV 2023)
+# PATMAT Person Aware Tuning of Mask Aware Transformer for Face Inpainting    (ICCV 2023)

 <!-- > Generative models such as StyleGAN2 and Stable Diffusion have achieved state-of-the-art performance in computer vision tasks such as image synthesis, inpainting, and de-noising.
 However,
 current generative models for face inpainting often fail to preserve fine facial details and the identity of the person, despite creating aesthetically convincing image structures and textures.